Rockville Centre, New York

 - Financial Aid Advisors

 - Veteran Services

 Molloy students possess the confidence needed to live and work in this fast-paced, ever-changing world.
-The college has expanded its International Education program, allowing students to travel from Rockville Centre to study in Belgium, India, Italy, France, Spain, Thailand, Japan, Australia, and many other locations.
+The University has expanded its International Education program, allowing students to travel from Rockville Centre to study in Belgium, India, Italy, France, Spain, Thailand, Japan, Australia, and many other locations.
 By immersing themselves other parts of the world, students gain knowledge while learning acceptance and understanding.

 Closer to home, Molloy students make a difference in Rockville Centre as well as other local communities.
 For example, as part of Molloy’s tradition of service, students work on projects like BoxTown, a program that raises social consciousness of today’s homelessness issue.

 ENROLLMENT BY ETHNICITY

 Native Hawaiian or other Pacific Islander, non-Hispanic: 0%

 Two or more races, non-Hispanic: 2%